Where to live, how much does it cost, and what should I expect when moving to Silicon Valley?

 Trying to get around America without a car is a bit like trying to walk without having legs.
-So owning while living in the Bay Area really a car is essential.
-The average amount of time Bay Area residents spend in the car is 60 minutes per day, and that number is increasingly going up each year as more people arrive.
+So owning a car while living in the Bay Area is essential.
+The average amount of time Bay Area residents spend in the car is 60 minutes per day, and that number is increasingly going up each year as more people relocate here.

-There are a few other options for distance commuting, including BART trains, which mainly connect the East Bay and San Francisco, or the Caltrain which goes from San Jose through the Mid-Peninsula to San Francisco.
+There are a few other options for distance commuting in and around the Silicon Valley, including BART trains, which mainly connect the East Bay and San Francisco, or the Caltrain which goes from San Jose through the Mid-Peninsula to San Francisco.
 The fortunate few coming from the coastal North Bay into San Francisco can take a ferry with the Blue & Gold Fleet across the Bay.
 Most everyone else will need to use a car.

-Following these 90 days you’ll need to get a driver’s license from your state of residence in the USA.
+Following these 90 days, you’ll need to get a driver’s licence from your state of residence in the USA.
 This can be a somewhat complicated process in terms of bureaucracy and knowing what steps to take.
 If you’d like assistance in arranging this, you can use the settling-in services offered by a relocation company.

 What activities can I expect to enjoy in the Bay Area?

-For sports lovers, the weather is spectacular year round—almost never getting cold enough to snow in winter and rarely rising to uncomfortably high temperatures in summer.
-This gives ample time to hike the many forested nature preserves, surf the waves along the long coastline, cycle the foothills of the Marin County (the birthplace of mountain biking), or find a game of tennis, basketball, or soccer in the countless number of local public parks around the area.
+For sports lovers, relocating to Silicon Valley can be the ideal move to maximise this hobby.
+The weather is spectacular year round—almost never getting cold enough to snow in winter and rarely rising to uncomfortably high temperatures in summer.
+This gives ample time to hike the many nearby forested nature preserves, surf the waves along the long coastline, cycle the foothills of Marin County (the birthplace of mountain biking), or find a game of tennis, basketball, or soccer in the countless number of local public parks around the area.

 The Bay Area is a huge melting pot of international people, meaning there’s a nearly unlimited diversity of restaurants, cultural events, and festivals to discover.
-San Francisco is of course the ultimate destination for a taste of American and international culture and fascinating old neighborhoods to explore, offering something that appeals to everyone, from dot-com billionaires to hippy artists to young families.
+This makes it an attractive place for a diverse range of people, and moving with family can open up a wide range of entertainment opportunities for the whole family.
+San Francisco is of course the ultimate destination for a taste of American and international culture and fascinating old neighbourhoods to explore, offering something that appeals to everyone, from dot-com billionaires to hippy artists to young families.

-How do I make friends in Silicon Valley?
+How do I make friends after moving to Silicon Valley?

-For those that might want to look outside of these venues to make social connections, a number of meetup groups exist to find likeminded people, whether it be people looking to hike, play sports, or visit museums.
-Start by looking at Meetup Bay Area and what it offers it’s over 70,000 members.
+For those that might want to look outside of these venues to make social connections, a number of meetup groups exist to find like-minded people, whether it be people looking to hike, play sports, or visit museums.
+Start by looking at Meetup Bay Area and what it offers to its over 70,000 members.

-For families looking to get a proper start in their new location, you can read my article on 5 tips for families to prepare for an international relocation.
-Knowing how to prepare your kids for the transition and finding a school is incredibly important, so hopefully this can help you out before and during the relocation.
+For families moving to Silicon Valley looking to get a proper start in their new location, you can read my article on 5 tips for families to prepare for an international relocation.
+Knowing how to prepare your kids for the transition and finding a school is incredibly important, so hopefully, this can help you out before and during the relocation.